On-page SEO is one of the most essential factors for organic traffic. Without it, your pages have no foundation for Google to rank them.

 Google also started to use page speed as a ranking signal.
 Since it directly impacts user experience and bounce rate, you need to work reducing the loading time of your web pages.

-It’s easy to do but will take a little bit of time.
+It’s easy to do, but it will take a little bit of time.
 Let me show you how it is done:

 - Go to Google Pagespeed Insights and Enter your URL